Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: The Tail Effect

-which may have additional internal structure that we supress here.
 The $SO(3)$ vectors can be covariantized so that in the rest frame of the binary we have $I^{\mu} = (0,I^{i})$.
-The isomorphism between $SU(2)$ and $SO(3)$ also guides us to putting the spin-1 particle in the $(\frac{1}{2},\frac{1}{2})$ Lorentz representation.
-The amplitude for such a particle coupling to gravity is straightforward to compute via the double copy of a fermion coupled to a massless vector

-with $\lambda$ the coupling constant and $\chi$ the fermion polarizations.
-We then need to make appropriate identifications between the fermion polarizations and the quadrupole vector element.
-Comparing mass dimensions of the objects in question leads us to $\chi \chi \sim m^2 I^{\mu}$, which can be realized covariantly, similar to Ref.~\cite{Holstein:2008sx}, as
+Now we consider the fermion-to-spin identification of Ref.~\cite{Holstein:2008sx}.
+Applied to the fermion-vector $3$-point amplitude, and interpreting the spin vector $S_i$ as the generic $SO(3)$ vector $I^\mu$, we find